Sk4rKr0w/8ball-threejs-game/README.md

 # Note
 This project was developed as the final assignment for the Interactive Graphics course in the Engineering in Computer Science degree program at Sapienza University of Rome.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+Proper attribution is appreciated if you use or modify this work.